Eugene Police Department300 Country Club RoadEugene, OR 97401541-682-5111Fax 541-682-6804

-REGISTER YOUR BIKE – If you are a student at the University of Oregon, register your bike with the Department of Public Safety.
-If you are not, register your bike with EPD.
-Registering your bike records detailed information about your bicycle in case your bicycle is later stolen.
+REGISTER YOUR BIKE – Registering your bike records detailed information about your bicycle in case your bicycle is later stolen.
 This information will be essential in recovering your bicycle and returning it to you.
 City of Eugene residents may register their bicycle with the Eugene Police Department: EPD Bicycle Registration Application.
 After your application is processed, a registration decal will be mailed to you.
 You must be over 13 years old to register your bike with your own personal information.
 Parents, please register bikes for your children 13 and under using your personal information.

 Lock your bike at all times, no matter how short of time you will be leaving it.
 Make sure the lock is attached to the frame of the bicycle and secured to a fixed, immovable object.
-Invest in a solid U-bolt style lock.
+Invest in a solid hardened steel U-bolt style lock.
 You should expect to pay $40 or more for a quality lock.
 Cheap ones can be easily defeated.
 Some U-locks come with insurance that will pay you if the lock is overcome and the bike is stolen.
-You can add additional locks to secure wheels and other parts.
+You can use additional locks to secure wheels and other parts.
 Cable locks can be good secondary locks but should not be used as your primary lock.
 Secure your bicycle in the garage the same way you would on the street.
 There is no locking method that is 100% foolproof.
 With time and tools, a thief can defeat your lock.
 Bikes left at racks overnight are particularly vulnerable.
 Bring your bicycle indoors or lock it in your garage whenever possible.
 Check out these bike locking graphics from our friends at the San Francisco Bicycle Coalition: sfbike.org.